Find a CBT Therapist

 - Abstracts are reviewed based on several criteria including significance, approach, innovation, inclusion of diverse populations, relevance to ABCT’s mission and goals, contributing team, and SIG sponsorship.

 - Ratings range from 0 (poor) to 4 (excellent) and are uniquely tailored for each type of submission (e.g., clinical roundtables have different objectives than symposia, thus description of ratings are different within these broad categories; spotlight presentations have an additional item assessing fit with this presentation format).
 Please see below for review criteria utilized for each type of submission.

 - Submissions are masked.
 That is, reviewers do not have access to author names or affiliations to reduce bias in ratings (just like a manuscript peer review process).
 Reviewers may still recuse themselves if it is readily apparent that the data/submission comes from their own lab, a close collaborator, or a project they have previously been involved with.

-- Relevance to convention theme, ABCT mission and goals, and contributing team are rated based on the information provided to these questions in the submission portal.
+- Relevance to ABCT mission and goals and contributing team are rated based on the information provided to these questions in the submission portal.

 - Submissions are reviewed and scored independently by 3 Program Committee members (2 for posters).

 - Program chairs utilize the composite scores of the reviewer ratings and SIG sponsorship to make final program decisions.

 - Given the large number of high-quality submissions across submission types, acceptance decisions are difficult, and we are unable to provide individual feedback on submissions or reconsider rejected submissions.